VivekRaaZ/odin-recipes/README.md

 # 📖 Portfolio: desktop version <a name="about-project"></a>

-**Portfolio: desktop version** is a webpage built as a first project to showcase html, linters,  skills growup during second week of The Odin Project.
+**Portfolio: desktop version** is a webpage built as a first project to showcase html, linters,  skills growup during html of The Odin Project.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>